Health Insurance

 Reporting Income Changes

 Log in to your Marketplace account and select “Report a Life Change.”
 Update your projected annual income.
 The system will automatically recalculate your subsidy and adjust your monthly premium.
-This takes about 10 minutes and can save — or cost — you hundreds of dollars.
+This takes about 10 minutes and can save, or cost, you hundreds of dollars.

 Managing Coverage Gaps